davidlidebrandt/milestone-project-4/README.md

 #### Regular user

  * *As a user I want to easily find relevant equipment so that I can compare and purchase any products I choose.*

+ On the index page relevant products, categories, manufacturers and offers are displayed with links so that any visitor quickly can start exploring the products available.
+A link to the products page is easily found in the header as well as a search bar where users can search for any product.
+Upon entering a single products page ratings and reviews from previous customers as well as the prize are immediately presented so that a user quickly can compare the product.

  * *As a user I want to be able to see my current items in my shopping bag/chart and the total prize so that I can keep track of how much I am spending.*

+ By clicking the shopping car icon in the top right corner a user can quickly see the total cost for the items added.
+ The navigation bar where the cart is located looks the same across all pages which makes finding the cart very easy.

  * *As a user I want to be able to easily add and remove items from my shopping bag/chart so that I get exactly what I want without having to restart the process.*

+ By clicking the link to view the bag from the shopping cart the user is redirected to the shopping cart page where they can add, subtract and remove the items from the bag by pressing a set of self explanatory buttons.

  * *As a user I want to be notified before and after any important actions are taken so that I do not accidentally perform some unwanted action.*

+ As deleting a previously made review is the most crucial moment which cannot be undone a warning modal displays where a user can confirm their action.

  * *As a user I want the navigation on the site to be consistent and easy to understand so that I do not spend unnecessary time trying to access different content.*

+ The navigation menu looks the same across all pages and are given clear names so that a user understands where they lead.

 * *As a user I want the checkout and payment process to be clear and fast so that I do not spend time and effort on tasks that decrease positive experience of the site.*

+As a logged in user the email will come pre filled in the checkout process which saves a small amount of time.

 * *As a user I want conformation of any orders and payments so that I can keep track of what I have ordered.*

+Any customer will receive a confirmation email with the relevant information as soon as a payment has been confirmed and an order is created.
+As a logged in user all purchases/orders will be saved and can be accessed from the profile page.

 * *As a user I want to be able to read reviews and ratings of products from other users so that I can decide if it is worth buying.*

+Ratings and reviews made by other users can be found on each products own page.

 * *As a user I want to be able to sign up to save my contact details for an even faster and smoother checkout and overall user experience.*

 * *As a user I want the sign up process to be fast, smooth and easy to understand so that I quickly get access to the features provided.*

+Signing up is easy and easy to find by clicking the account icon which is located in the header and can be accessed from any page.

 #### Logged in/Signed up user